piranna/piranna.github.io/pages/hire-me.md

-My background has provided me a lot of experience and knowledge in almost all computers engineering areas, both professionally or in side projects, so I can be able to understand the implications of each decision at several levels.
+My background has provided me a lot of experience and knowledge in almost all computers engineering areas, both professionally or in side projects, so I can be able to understand the implications of each decision at several levels (extra costs, delays, performance issues, bandwidth usage, user experience, possible bottlenecks...), and clearly explain the systems tradeoffs and business implications that are derived for each one of them.
 I love high edge technology and to know how everything works and what's able to do.
 This gives me a tendency to put technology on its limits, sometimes unconsciosly and anothers on purposse, by using the code or service beyond the developer original intention, but also to find and use the most concise, specific and idiomatic way of doing the things by using any available feature or design decision that can help to write a clean and maintenable code, that usually leads me to find bugs and usage corner cases.
 That also has lead myself to put high attention on code quality and to develop simple and minimal APIs in all the code I develop, and to enforce that high quality standards on others.

-#### What are your hobbies outside of work?

-Besides working on my own research side projects, I like running, travelling, diner out, visit museums, going to cinema or reading, between others.

 #### What's your opinion about code tests?

 I have a "no code tests" policy, it's time I can't dedicate to my freelance projects nor my friends, family or hobbies.
 I have more than 10 years of Open Source code published in my [Github account](https://github.com/piranna), that clearly show my capabilities and code quality standards.
-If you *still* consider that's not enought and need an actual code test, you can contract me for some hours both to complete the code test or to do an actual task in your code base, so you can evaluate my work on first hand.
+If you consider that's not enought and need to check yourself my work, you can contract me for some hours both to do an actual task in your code base, so you can evaluate my work on first hand.
+If you *still* insists that I need to do a code test, it's better that your offer *really* interest me (specially about the payment), or I would discard it since you don't respect candidates (your future employees) work-life balance.

 By the way, *big guys* like Google, Apple, Microsoft, IBM, Amazon, Ebay...
 **don't** do code tests, or they are short ones like *katas* to know about your